Ununtuplicate/100commit/README.md

 End of day 14 commit

 Start of day 15 commit
+End of day 15 was really nice :)

+Start of day 16 commit

 This template should help get you started developing with Vue 3 in Vite.